kantega/kson/readme.md

 ```

 That is a mouthful of type information, but we only have to write it once, and it is safe.
 Maybe we will come back later
-and try to find a more elegant way to encode json objects, probably not since it works and is already written.
+and try to find a more elegant way to encode json objects, but probably not since it works and is already written.

 But that tupletizing really draws a lot of attention when reading the code (kinda the same effect as a lavalamp).
 We factor
 that part out into a utility function _expand_ that converts a tuple into pairs (a,b,c,d,e,f,g) -> (a,(b,(c,(e,(f,g))))) for us.